 Research & Evidence

-The best research evidence is usually found in clinically relevant research that has been conducted using sound methodology.”18
+The best research evidence is usually found in clinically relevant research that has been conducted using sound methodology.”15

-In essence, this means that decision-making for patient care involves the integration of three factors; the experience, concerns and preferences of the patient and the doctor, as well as the research evidence.
-To focus only on the research evidence is to ignore the patient and the doctor, the people involved in the real world of suffering and its relief.
+In essence, this means that decision-making for patient care involves the integration of three factors; the experience, concerns and preferences of the patient, the doctor, and the research evidence.
+To focus only on the research evidence is to ignore the patient and the doctor, the very people who are involved in the real world of suffering and its relief.
 Thankfully there is now greater emphasis being put back on patient outcome studies which, if this continues, will help to redress the balance.

 the patient and the doctor, as well as the research

-What about the Parliamentary evidence check and the Lancet review?
+What about the evidence checks and reviews against homeopathy?

-The 2005 Lancet Review, ‘Are the clinical effects of homoeopathy placebo effects?’ written by Shang et al is another often-cited report.
-The study, which purportedly matches 110 homeopathy trials with 110 allopathic trials, clearly demonstrates selection bias,22 only 8 out of 110 homeopathy trials were selected for final analysis and none of these involved individualised homeopathic treatment – the form of homeopathy considered to be ‘usual care’.
+The 2005 Lancet Review,23 ‘Are the clinical effects of homoeopathy placebo effects?’ written by Shang et al., purportedly matches 110 homeopathy trials with 110 allopathic trials.
+Yet the study clearly demonstrates selection bias,24 only 8 out of 110 homeopathy trials were selected for final analysis and none of these involved individualised homeopathic treatment – the form of homeopathy considered to be ‘usual care’.
 The authors ‘cherry picked’ the resulting data, in order to present a predetermined outcome.
-If they had used the 110 homeopathy trials, or if they had changed one of the eight selected trials it would have shown a positive result.
+If they had used the 110 homeopathy trials, or if they had changed just one of the eight selected trials it would have shown a positive result.

 “an unreliable source of evidence about homeopathy” clearly demonstrated selection bias